mainmatter/cargo-autoinherit/README.md

 A Cargo subcommand to automatically DRY up your `Cargo.toml` manifests in a workspace.

+> [!NOTE]
+> This project has been created by [Mainmatter](https://mainmatter.com/rust-consulting/).
+> Check out our [landing page](https://mainmatter.com/rust-consulting/) if you're looking for Rust consulting or training!

 ## The problem

 When you have multiple packages in a Cargo workspace, you often end up depending on the same packages